Comcast takeover of Time Warner Cable to reshape U.S. pay TV

 Comcast Chief Executive Brian Roberts said he was confident about getting the green light from regulators as the two companies plan to divest 3 million subscribers, so that their combined customer base of 30 million would represent just under 30 percent of the U.S. pay television video market.
 He said no decisions have been made on which markets to sell.

-The new cable giant would still tower over U.S. satellite competitor DirecTV, which has about 20 million video customers.
+The new cable giant would still tower over U.S. satellite competitor DirecTV DTV.O, which has about 20 million video customers.

 Comcast argued that the acquisition would be beneficial to consumers in that it would roll out its more advanced cloud-based set-top boxes to Time Warner Cable customers.
 It also said the deal would eventually result in higher broadband speeds.